Democratic Republic of the Congo–France relations

-DR Congo–France are the bilateral diplomatic relations between the Democratic Republic of the Congo and France.
+Democratic Republic of the Congo–France relations are the bilateral diplomatic relations between the Democratic Republic of the Congo and France.
 Both nations are members of the Organisation internationale de la francophonie and the United Nations.

+The Democratic Republic of the Congo and France maintain historical, political, and economic relations, with France playing an important role in peacekeeping and development cooperation in the Democratic Republic of the Congo.
+As members of the Francophone community, the two countries also continue to cooperate in the fields of culture and education.

 History

 In 1961, France sent colonel Roger Trinquier to support the coup d'etat of Mobutu Sese Seko.

 Shortly after the Katangan secession was successfully crushed, Zaire (then called the Republic of the Congo) signed a treaty of technical and cultural cooperation with France.
 During the presidency of Charles de Gaulle, diplomatic relations between the two countries gradually grew stronger and closer due to their many shared geopolitical interests.

 Valéry Giscard d'Estaing decided to send the French Army to Zaïre in 1977 to help Mobutu, whose régime threatened to crumble before rebels of the Congolese National Liberation Front in the Shaba I war.
 France intervened again the following year in the Shaba II war.

 In the 1994 Rwandan genocide, Mobutu Sese Seko authorized France to use the Kivu region as a base for Operation Turquoise, a French military operation to put an end to the massacres in Rwanda.

 On January 28, 2025, demonstrators in Kinshasa, the capital of the Democratic Republic of Congo (DRC), attacked several foreign embassies, including those of France, Belgium, Kenya, Rwanda, Uganda, and the United States.
 These protests were in response to the escalating conflict in the DRC's eastern regions, which has led to the displacement of hundreds of thousands of people.
 French Foreign Minister Jean-Noel Barrot condemned the attacks, stating that they were "unacceptable" and assured that measures were being taken to ensure the safety of French personnel and citizens.